Ysgol Gymraeg Ystalyfera Bro Dur

 Ysgol Gymraeg Ystalyfera Bro Dur is a Welsh-medium comprehensive school in Neath Port Talbot, Wales.
-The school provides education to three to eighteen-year-old pupils in Neath Port Talbot and south Powys from three campuses in Ystalyfera and Port Talbot.
+The school provides education to three- to eighteen-year-old pupils in Neath Port Talbot and south Powys at three campuses in Ystalyfera and Port Talbot.

 History

-It was founded in 1969 as Ysgol Gyfun Ystalyfera (Ystalyfera Secondary School), on the site of the former Ystalyfera Grammar School.
+The school was founded in 1969 as Ysgol Gyfun Ystalyfera (Ystalyfera Comprehensive School), on the site of the former Ystalyfera Grammar School.

 In 2017 the school merged with Ysgol Gynradd y Wern primary school to form an all-age school for ages three to eighteen.
-In September 2018 the Bro Dur ('Steel Land') campus opened in Port Talbot, which operates alongside the primary and secondary school campuses in Ystalyfera.
-A second Welsh-medium comprehensive campus named Ysgol Gyfun Gymraeg Bro Dur was opened, it is also referred to as Ystalyfera South.
+In September 2018 the Bro Dur ('Steel Land') campus opened in Port Talbot; it operates alongside the primary and secondary school campuses in Ystalyfera.
+A second Welsh-medium comprehensive campus named Ysgol Gyfun Gymraeg Bro Dur was opened; it is also referred to as Ystalyfera South.

 Notable alumni

 Notable former pupils of Ystalyfera Grammar School and Ysgol Ystalyfera include: